How to Design for Improved Accessibility

-When designing for users on the autistic spectrum, it is best to use simpler colors and to use plain language and simple sentences.
+When designing for users on the autism spectrum, it is best to use simpler colors and to use plain language and simple sentences.
 Better if you can summarize the important highlights into bullets.
-Action buttons should be descriptive – tell the user what the buttons are for, for example, “Attach Files” instead of just “Click Here”.
-Also consider designing simple and consistent layouts.
+Action buttons should be descriptive – tell the user what the buttons are for, for example, “Attach Files” instead of just “Click Here.”
+Consider designing simple and consistent layouts.
 Avoid distracting design such as using too vivid and contrasting colors.
 As for text, avoid long paragraphs, vague instructions, and figures of speech.

 Users of Screen Readers

-Those who are visually impaired rely on screen readers to know the text displayed on screen.
-When designing for accessibility for users of screen readers, it is important to describe images properly and provide transcripts for video.
-Aside from SEO purposes, this is also the reason putting meta tags on images and the website itself is important – to provide important contextual information for people navigating the website.
+Those who are visually impaired rely on screen readers to know the text displayed onscreen.
+When designing for users of screen readers, it is important to describe images properly and provide transcripts for video.
+Aside from SEO purposes, this is also the reason for putting meta tags on images and the website itself – to provide important contextual information for people navigating the website.
 However, it’s better that information is not dominantly put on images and videos.
 Make sure to also follow a linear logical layout, use HTML5, build for keyboard use only (sometimes using the mouse is not an option or can be difficult), and be descriptive and specific with links and headings.

 Users with Low Vision

-When designing for users with low vision, for obvious reasons it’s best to make use of good contrasts to make sure that the font size is readable enough and the text is still clear when magnified to 200%, Information should all be on the web pages information is on the web page (not on downloads), with the buttons and notifications in context
+When designing for website visitors with low vision, for obvious reasons, it’s best to make use of good contrasts to make sure that the font size is readable enough and the text is still clear when magnified to 200%.

 Users with Physical or Motor Disabilities

-Users with physical or motor disabilities may prefer larger clickable actions/buttons, and keyboard or speech only option.
+Viewers with physical or motor disabilities may prefer larger clickable actions or buttons, and a keyboard or a speech-only option.
 Shortcuts to actions and design for touch screen are also appreciated.
-When designing forms, ensure that the fields’ spaces are spacious enough.
-Do not demand precision, and avoid designing an interface that needs lots of scrolling and typing.
+When creating forms, ensure that the fields’ spaces are spacious enough.
+Do not demand precision, and avoid building an interface that needs lots of scrolling and typing.

 Users with Hearing Problems

-Designing for accessibility for users who have hearing problems is especially important if the design involves sounds and videos.
+Improving website accessibility for visitors who have hearing problems is especially important if the design involves sounds and videos.
 First of all, avoid putting content exclusively in audio or video.
-When video is involved, put subtitles and/or transcripts.
+When a video is involved, put subtitles and/or transcripts.
 Also bear in mind to stick to using simple language, with information broken down into simple sentences and bullets, instead of blocks of content.
 And of course, when giving options for communication, let users indicate their preferred communication support.